-Tradition has it that Zuo Qiuming (左丘明) was a contemporary of Confucius and the court historian for the state of Lu, who reputedly went on to write the Commentary of Zuo (左傳/zuǒzhuán) – one of the earliest Chinese narrative histories and reportedly a gem of Chinese classical prose.
+Tradition has it that Zuo Qiuming (左丘明) was a contemporary of Confucius and court historian for the state of Lu.
+He is remembered as the author of the Commentary of Zuo (左傳/zuǒzhuán), one of the earliest narrative histories of China and reportedly a gem of classical Chinese prose.

-Some commentators, however, dispute that claim and say that he was simply a well-known figure who lived before the sage.
-To further add to the uncertainty surrounding his true identity, it is not clear whether his surname is Zuo or Zuoqiu.
+There is no evidence to support either of these claims.
+Indeed, some commentators say that Qiuming was simply a well-known figure who lived before or during sage’s lifetime and had no hand in writing the commentary.
+To further add to the uncertainty surrounding his true identity, it is not clear whether his surname was Zuo or Zuoqiu.
 As a result, his name may be written as Zuo Qiuming or Zuoqiu Ming.

 Appearances in the Analects of Confucius

 Book 5, Chapter 25

 Confucius said: “Smooth talk, pretentiousness, and obsequiousness: Zuoqiu Ming detests such behavior, and I detest it too.
 Acting friendly towards a person you secretly resent: Zuoqiu Ming detests such behavior, and I detest it too.”